akash0-real/CS2053/README.md

-This is a clg repo of java
+My College's repo of java with OOPS